Tobiajet/Cloud-Challenge/README.md

 2. Clone this repository if you haven't already
 3. Configure your AWS user by running ```aws configure``` in CLI
 4. Follow the Terraform workflow: ```terraform init```, ```terraform validate```, ```terraform plan```, ```terraform apply```
+5. Copy and paste public IP address of EC2 instance in web browser

 ## Credit